gandromes/stdlibset_Assembler-FASM/README.md

           ```java
             9%
           ```
-    - **number_to_string** - we create a counter and divide the number by 10 each time, add "0" to the remaining n(0-9), we get n("0"-"9"), put it on the stack, create a counter 2 from 0 to the value of the first counter, take n("0"-"9") from the stack and place it at the source address plus the offset in the form of counter2 and increase the counter when counter2 is equal to the first counter, this means that you need to put the end of line character (byte 0)
+    - **c_number_to_string** - we create a counter and divide the number by 10 each time, add "0" to the remaining n(0-9), we get n("0"-"9"), put it on the stack, create a counter 2 from 0 to the value of the first counter, take n("0"-"9") from the stack and place it at the source address plus the offset in the form of counter2 and increase the counter when counter2 is equal to the first counter, this means that you need to put the end of line character (byte 0).
         - code
           ```c
+            int number = 749;
             static unsigned char buffer[4];
-            c_number_to_string(749, buffer, 4);
+            c_number_to_string(number, buffer, 4);
             c_print_string(buffer);
           ```
         - output
           ```rust
             749%
           ```
-    - **string_to_number** - we go along the line, increment the counter, while subtracting the character "0" from n ("0"-"9"), thus, we get a number that we subsequently put on the stack.
-Let's create a counter2, which will correspond to the value 0 going up to the first counter, then take a number from the stack and multiply it by 10, then multiply this number by the value of counter2 (exmp: "413" == 4 * 10 * 3 + 1 * 10 * 2 + 3 * 10 * 1)
+    - **c_string_to_number** - we go along the line, increment the counter, while subtracting the character "0" from n ("0"-"9"), thus, we get a number that we subsequently put on the stack.
+Let's create a counter2, which will correspond to the value 0 going up to the first counter, then take a number from the stack and multiply it by 10, then multiply this number by the value of counter2 (exmp: "413" == 4 * 10 * 3 + 1 * 10 * 2 + 3 * 10 * 1).
         - code
           ```c
             unsigned char* strigNUM = "983";